RyRyIT/Readme-Generator/README.md

   * [Questions](#questions)

   ## Description
-  This quickly creates a Readme for projects
+  It Creates a ReadMe file for any project

   ## Installation Instructions
-  By cloning the code from the repo and following the promots in the terminal once you have the everything installed
+  Clone the code from the repo, and run the npm commands

   ## Usage Information
-  Simply Put node index in the terminal and answer the questions
+  Once installed run node index in the terminal and answer the questions

   ## License
   ISC